ldsouza/ldsouza.github.io/_posts/2017-01-04-how-to-create-a-vm-in-azure-from-an-existing-disk.md

 title: How to create a VM in Azure from an existing Disk
 ---

-In this blog post, I will show you how to create a virtual machine in Azure from an existing disk in a storage account.
-This Azure RM powershell script is useful when you want to move your on-premises virtual machines to Azure.
-You would have to first copy your on-premises disks in vhd format to an Azure Storage Account, before you can run this script.
+In this blog post, I will show you how to create a virtual machine in Azure from an existing disk in an Azure storage account.
+This Azure RM PowerShell script is useful when you want to move your on-premises virtual machines to Azure.
+Before you can run this script, you would have to first copy your on-premises disks in vhd format to an Azure Storage Account.
 ![Image]({{ site.url }}/images/blog/generic/azure.jpg)

 In this example we will be using Azure Resource Manager to create a new virtual machine.